KAIST-CS442/EmotionAnalyzer-Android/README.md

 ## Device support
 * Android device with the version higher than Android 6.0 Marshmallow is recommended to run the app.
-* Device should have camera to caputure a user's face.
+* Device should have camera to capture a user's face.

 ## Build process
 1. Set the server ip address by changing the value of SERVER_ADDRESS in Configuration.